RobinBrouwer/bootstrap_flash_messages/README.md

     $("#flash_messages").html("#{j(flash_messages)}");

 The `flash_messages` helper shows a simple Bootstrap alert box.
-If you want to add a close button you can add the :close option.
+If you want to add a close button you can add the `:close` option.

     <%= flash_messages(:close) %>

 Want to use the `.alert-block` class?
-Just add :block.
+Just add `:block`.

     <%= flash_messages(:close, :block) %>

 Want a heading?
-Add :heading.
-The headings inside flash.en.yml are used.
+Add `:heading`.
+The headings inside flash.en.yml are used for the headings.

     <%= flash_messages(:close, :block, :heading) %>